voc/voctomix/voctogui/README.md

-# Voctogui - The gui-frontend for voctocore
+# Voctogui - The GUI frontend for Voctocore

 ![Screenshot of voctogui in action](voctomix.png)